second-state/wasm-learning/faas/hello/README.md

 ## FaaS

-Upload the wasm file to the FaaS.
+Upload the wasm file in the `pkg` folder to the FaaS.
+Double check the `.wasm` file name before you upload.

 ```
 $ curl --location --request POST 'https://rpc.ssvm.secondstate.io:8081/api/executables' \